 Depending on the nature of the data, data may be shared to a varying degree for others to be accessed and utilised through open data archives and repositories.
 Ethical or juridical matters may limit data sharing.
 Sensitive or confidential information or trade/professional secrets are not principally published.
 If your research data includes personal data, pay attention to data protection guidelines introduced in data collecting and processing section.

 - Depositing them to an international or national data repository.

 - Submitting them to an open data journal.

 - Making them available online via a project or institutional website.

-Join Open UEF group at Yammer to follow current issues on open science.
+Join Open UEF group at Yammer (for UEF staff and students) to follow current issues on open science.